-- The possible causes of low birthweight in babies are multiple birth babies who are at increased risk of low birth due to prematurity, teen mums (especially those younger than 15 years old) also, babies of mothers who are exposed to illicit drugs, alcohol and cigarettes are more likely to have low birth weight babies.
-Belfast rates per 1000 have fluctuated over the past 8 years with Belfast higher than the NI rate of 62 and Castlereagh below in March 2014.
+The Story Behind the Trends - The possible causes of low birth weight in babies are multiple birth babies who are at increased risk of low birth weight due to prematurity, teen mums (especially those younger than 15 years old) also, babies of mothers who are exposed to illicit drugs, alcohol and cigarettes are more likely to have low birthweight.
+The Northern Area rates have fluctuated over the past 7 years with Larne the highest rate above the NI rate of (62) in March 2014 and Moyle and Newtownabbey the lowest.